YudaiTSUTSUMI/multiCoastFoam/README.md

 The integrated models include:
 - **Bullet Physics** for rigid-body dynamics and collision handling
   https://github.com/bulletphysics/bullet3
+→ *Customized to account for mass redistribution due to internal fluid flow.
+Joint constraints are currently not compatible with this functionality.
+Joint handling is possible when assuming fixed eccentric mass.*

 - **MoorDyn** for mooring system dynamics
   https://github.com/FloatingArrayDesign/MoorDyn